A248/LibertyBans/README.md

 Compatibility with Geyser/Floodgate usernames and China Edition.
 Platform forks supported where reasonable.

+Mostly there are **no dependencies**, except for these platforms:

-Due to 1.19+ chat signing, installing LibertyBans on a Velocity proxy requires [SignedVelocity](https://modrinth.com/plugin/signedvelocity) for mutes to work.
-Velocity users will need to install SignedVelocity on their proxy and backend servers, or switch to using LibertyBans on the backend servers.
+* Velocity: because of 1.19+ chat signing, installing LibertyBans on a Velocity proxy requires [SignedVelocity](https://modrinth.com/plugin/signedvelocity) for mutes to work.
+SignedVelocity must be installed on the proxy and backend servers.
+* Fabric: requires [adventure-platform-mod](https://modrinth.com/mod/adventure-platform-mod) to be installed separately.

 ### Installation